minou65/NMEA2000-BatteryMonitor/readme.md

 - NiMh

 #### Capacity
 This parameter is used to tell the battery monitor how big the battery is.
-This setting should already have been done during the initial installation.

 The setting is the battery capacity in Amp-hours (Ah).